tom--/Collation-to-Charset-Table/README.md

 “U+00b5” standing on its own in the charset_table with “-&gt;” neither before nor after it.

-A line with two or more charcters does two things.
+A line with two or more characters does two things.
 First, the leftmost character in the set will become a singleton.
 Then all the characters to the right of the first character will be folded to that first character.
 For example, take the line: